 The 1st line support – role of TPM

-TPM represents the 1st line support of the EGI infrastructure as a whole, processing all the reported issues.
-The primary entry point for the users is the GGUS system.
+TPM represents the 1st line support of the EGI infrastructure as a whole, processing all the reported incidents.
+The primary entry point for the users is the EGI helpdesk (GGUS).

-From the narrow software support point of view, the principal TPM task is the identification of software issues, i.e. a problem which may indicate a bug in the software, non-trivial configuration problem, lack of software documentation etc. Such GGUS tickets are assigned to the DMSU support unit for further investigation by software experts in the team.
-Despite the legacy DMSU name is kept, its area of expertise is not restricted to the grid middleware only; instead all software deployed on the EGI infrastructure is supported.
+From the software support point of view, the main TPM task is the identification of software incidents, i.e. of problems that may indicate a bug in the deployed software, non-trivial configuration problems, lack of software documentation, etc. Such GGUS tickets are assigned to the DMSU support unit for further investigation by software experts in the team.
+Despite the legacy DMSU name is kept, its area of expertise is not restricted to the grid middleware only; the majority of software deployed in the EGI infrastructure support in GGUS.

-Unlike in the initial years of the project the TPM work is concentrated with one project partner only (INFN).
-This change has proven to save non-trivial overhead related to regular weekly passing of the shift duty between the partners, as well as with internal organization of the team on the shift.
+Unlike in the initial years of the project the TPM effort is now concentrated on one project partner only (INFN).
+This change proved to save non-trivial overhead related to regular weekly passing of the TPM shift duty between the partners who were originally responsible of the task, and the internal organization of the team on duty.

 Moreover, there is non-trivial personal overlap of the TPM team with the team of software experts.
 Therefore communication shortcuts exist, saving additional overhead on passing software tickets from the 1st to the 2nd line support.
-Another achievement is the improved accuracy of ticket assignment to DMSU, visible in the decrease of auxiliary metric “tickets assigned back to TPM” (see Sect 4).
+Another achievement was the improved accuracy of ticket assignment to DMSU, visible in the decrease of the auxiliary metric “tickets assigned back to TPM” (see Sect 4).

 Software ticket triage and resolution

-Upon assignment of a software ticket to DMSU priority of the ticket is assessed by the assigning TPM person; due to the strong integration of the team with the software support team the person either has sufficient expertise, or there are other team members available to consult immediately.
+Upon assignment of a software ticket to DMSU priority of the ticket is assessed by the assigning TPM person; due to the strong integration of TPM and the software support team, the person either has sufficient expertise, or there are other team members available to consult immediately.
 In case of high priority (“very urgent” and “top priority” in GGUS) the work on the ticket resolution is triggered immediately by contacting an expert in the particular area.

-The work on lower priority tickets starts in the best-effort way, based on email notifications sent by GGUS on assignment to the DMSU mailing list.
+The work on lower priority tickets starts in a “best-effort way”, based on email notifications sent by GGUS on assignment to the DMSU mailing list.
 A team member with appropriate expertise starts working on the ticket, adding a correspondence to the GGUS ticket (either contacting the user with e.g. request for further information, or making an internal comment to let the other team members know that he/she is working on the ticket).

-This best-effort approach, which covers many cases anyway, is complemented by regular “open ticket sweep” meetings of the team on every Tuesday and Thursday.
+This approach, which covers many cases anyway, is complemented by regular “open ticket sweep” meetings of the team on every Tuesday and Thursday.
 The meetings are held in a chat room (this approach has been proven to be more ergonomic than phone meetings of such length and frequency), and all the open tickets are revisited, discussing their progress, and exchanging ideas among the team members.
 Typically, on each ticket an update on the solution progress is recorded.

 The final outcome of ticket analysis, either done by a supporter individually, or on the meeting, can be classified as follows: